free-time-ltd/wedding-monorepo/README.md

 - Complete the @todos in code or remove them
 - Try replacing Bun with tsup for the backend project one last time
 - Chat needs mobile redesign
+- Implement infinite scrolls for the live-feed page

 ## Fixing turborepo